CartoDB/CartoDB-SQL-API/doc/API.md

               Supported formats: JSON (the default), GeoJSON,
               CSV, SVG, SHP

+  'filename': Sets the filename to use for the query result
+              file attachment

   'dp':       Number of digits after the decimal point.
               Only affects format=GeoJSON.
               By default this is 6.